hrgui/hrgui.github.io/src/pages/posts/preact.md

 layout: ../../layouts/blog.astro
 title: "Going from React to Preact"
 date: "08/15/2022"
-excerpt: "I've crossed the dark side to the light: I switched to Preact for this blog."
+excerpt: "I've crossed the dark side to the light: I switched to Preact for this website only.
+I still will develop websites and web apps in React though."
 ---

 <a href="https://preactjs.com/" target="__blank">